 The General Permit implementation costs are minimized for construction projects that use scheduling as a primary BMP and that schedule construction outside of time periods with likely precipitation events.
 The requirement for advanced BMPs is reduced, including cost associated with treatment (passive or active) if there is no water on-site.
 Sampling and analysis costs will be non-existent if no discharge occurs.

-4. Savings
+I.F.4.
+Savings

 This General Permit includes several cost saving areas.
 After the previous permit, the State Water Board analyzed the provisions that were clear and enforceable, resulted in valuable data collection, and improved water quality.
-Changes were made to the previous permit to address areas that were not providing valuable data or improving water quality, including: 1) removal of the Rain Event Action Plan (REAP), 2) revised monitoring and sampling frequency, 3) clarifying the allowance of an inactive project status, 4) improved efficiency for reporting and data collection in SMARTS, 5) area-wide permitting for Linear Underground and Overhead Projects (LUPs), and 6) including a 30-day automatic Notice of Termination approval unless notified by the Regional Water Board that the Notice of Termination is denied, returned, or accepted for review.
+Changes were made to the previous permit to address areas that were not providing valuable data or improving water quality, including: 1) removal of the Rain Event Action Plan (REAP), 2) revised monitoring and sampling frequency, 3) clarifying the allowance of an inactive project status, 4) improved efficiency for reporting and data collection in SMARTS, 5) programmatic permitting for linear underground and overhead projects, and 6) including a 30-day automatic Notice of Termination approval unless notified by the Regional Water Board that the Notice of Termination is denied, returned, or accepted for review.

 a.
 Rain Event Action Plan removal